ejm714/scipy_proceedings/papers/emily_dorne/main.md

 ### Data decisions

 **Sentinel-2 as sole satellite source**: We found that Landsat data primarily only added value for time period period to 20XX, when Sentinel-2 was not available.
 We chose to use Sentinel-2 as the sole data source as downloading satellite data is the slowest part of the prediction process and we expect CyFi primarily to be used in a forward looking way.
 Chosing to rely only on Sentinel-2 data meant that we removed any samples prior to the launch of Sentinel-2 from the training and evaluation sets.
 This decreased the dataset size by XX.

+- [ ] TODO: add decrease in size of dataset points by limiting to Sentinel-2

 **Exclude climate and elevation features**: Similarly, we found that climate and elevation features primarily provided value for data points prior to the launch of Sentinel-2 and so are not used in the final CyFi model.
 We recognize that climate and elevation likely do have an impact on how cyanobacteria blooms form, and more sophisticated feature engineering with these data sources may add value in the future.
 This is a direction for future research.